d-v/debian-wsl2-systemd-script/README.md

-# ubuntu-wsl2-systemd-script
+# debian-wsl2-systemd-script
-Script to enable systemd support on current Ubuntu WSL2 images from the Windows store.
+Script to enable systemd support on current debian WSL2 images from the Windows store.
 Tested on 18.04, 20.04 and the versionless (current) version of Ubuntu from the Windows Store.
 I am not responsible for broken installations, fights with your roommates and police ringing your door ;-).